derthadams/get-into-berghain/README.md

 *Text-based RPG written in C++*

 You're visiting Berlin, and your best friend Pascal is taking you to the most exclusive techno nightclub in the world, Berghain.
 But when you get to the front of the line, the bouncer Sven says, "I'm sorry, you're not getting in dressed like that".

-You and Pascal have only two hours to find a new outfit in the neighborhood shops, and &euro;200 to spend.
+You have only two hours to find a new outfit in the neighborhood shops, and &euro;200 to spend.

 Can you do it on time and on budget?

-Can you trust your friend Pascal's taste?
+Can you trust Pascal's taste?

 Can you trust your own?